Cosmology in warped massive gravity: Discussion

 \item As our primary interest rests on the 4D cosmology, we have not attempted to solve the bulk equations of motion.
 Related to this, recall that we assumed a $\mathbb{Z}_2$-symmetry about the brane, which is equivalent to regarding the brane as a boundary of the 5D space.
 More generally, one could consider asymmetric boundary conditions \cite{Koyama:2005br,Gabadadze:2006jm}.

 \item Our analysis was restricted to the background cosmological level.
 The study of perturbations is certainly important, in particular to determine the conditions of stability.
+This question is especially pertinent given the known instabilities that arise in the context of 4D massive gravity~\cite{DeFelice:2012mx}.
 We also did not attempt to address whether the solutions of the Neumann model are physically viable.

 \item Similarly, for the confrontation with data we made use of a restricted version of the special model.
 At least at the background level, this analysis could straightforwardly be extended to include all parameters.
-Once again, however, a full assessment of the viability of the theory would necessarily require to take into account cosmological perturbations. \end{itemize}
+Once again, however, a full and self-consistent assessment of the viability of the theory would necessarily require to take into account cosmological perturbations. \end{itemize}